-Information and advice to help commercial developers and householders apply for planning permission.
+Information and advice to help commercial developers and householders applying for planning permission.

 Pre-application advice